akashacms/plugins-diagrams/README.md

 ### Pintora diagrams in an AkashaCMS project

-In a document the `<diagrams-pintors>` tag is used for rendering a single Pintora diagram into PNG, JPEG, or SVG.
+In a document the `<diagrams-pintora>` tag is used for rendering a single Pintora diagram into PNG, JPEG, or SVG.

 The Pintora document can be used inline